Bloodhound (missile): Seaslug and Red Heathen

 During a review of the RAE's work by the Defence Research Policy Committee (DRPC) in March 1948, a lack of manpower at the RAE was a serious issue and Seaslug was downgraded in importance in favour of Red Heathen.
 Around the same time, the Army began to express doubts about the Red Heathen as it became clear that the beam riding guidance systems of the early experimental missiles did not work at long range.
 They suggested Seaslug might be a good interim development.

 After considerable debate, in September 1948 Seaslug was restarted as "insurance" against problems in Red Heathen, and in 1949, moved to "top priority".
 A development contract was signed with Armstrong Whitworth lead development, and the Project 502 industry group was organized in 1949 to produce it.
 The DRPC suggested downgrading Red Heathen to use a missile with performance roughly equal to Seaslug, but replacing its guidance with a semi-active radar homing system which was more suitable for development of a long-range system in the future.
 English Electric continued development of this "new" Red Heathen.
 Later, looking for a second approach to the requirement, using a ramjet instead of a rocket motor, the RAE approached de Havilland, but they declined due to workload.
-The RAE then turned to Bristol Aerospace, signing an agreement late in 1949 for "Red Duster", which Bristol referred to as "Project 1220".
+The RAE then turned to the Bristol Aeroplane Company, signing an agreement late in 1949 for "Red Duster", which Bristol referred to as "Project 1220".
 Armstrong, Bristol and EE were now all working on different approaches to the same basic requirement.
 Ferranti was brought on to begin development of the new radars and guidance systems.

 Before long, the two Red Heathen entries began to diverge, and the two designs were given their own rainbow codes; EE's design became "Red Shoes", and Bristol's became "Red Duster".
 Bristol's efforts were fairly similar to EE's in most ways, although it was somewhat less mobile while offering somewhat better range.